felipeeiraspaes-code/factory-maintenance-analytics/README.md

 ##  Overview

-**PlantPulse** is a fictional industrial maintenance analytics project designed to demonstrate how maintenance data can be transformed into actionable business insights using **SQL, data modelling and Microsoft Power BI**.
+**This project** is a fictional industrial maintenance analytics project designed to demonstrate how maintenance data can be transformed into actionable business insights using **SQL, data modelling and Microsoft Power BI**.

 The project simulates the maintenance operations of a manufacturing plant, covering equipment, functional locations, maintenance notifications, maintenance orders, technicians, spare parts, costs and downtime.